4 Simple Steps To Set Boundaries That Are Actually Respected

 Case in point:

-I’m on the board of of a nonprofit that does really important work, IMHO.
+I’m on the board of a nonprofit that does really important work, IMHO.
 (They empower young people to make informed decisions about their sexual health and relationships and technology usage.)

 And when I was attending one of their events recently, I learned an acronym about how to set effective boundaries that I immediately took note of, because I think it’s equally applicable to the workplace as it is to relationships.
 (What did I say about kids and adults?? :))